 Solid hardwood flooring is generally more expensive than bamboo, but this depends on the type of wood, from where it comes, the overall quality of the material and its finish.
 Softwoods like pine are often as little as $3 to $6 per square foot, while more exotic woods like mahogany or cypress can be as much as $8 to $14 or more.
-Installation costs can run the gamut, with softwoods priced at $3 to $5 per square foot and exotics priced at $4 to $8 or more.
+Installation costs can run the gamut and generally depend on flooring area and type of flooring (click-together versus nail-down).
 For the budget-conscious consumer, bamboo is a bit cheaper overall, at $5 to $7 per square foot for materials and $4 to $7 for installation.

 Environmental Impact of Hardwood and Bamboo